Few-Shot Object Detection: A Comprehensive Survey: Transfer Learning

-Wu~\etal~\cite{SVD-Dictionary-neurips2021} (SVD) build upon MPSR~\cite{MPSR-eecv2020}.
+Wu \etal~\cite{MPSR-eecv2020} (MPSR) use an auxiliary refinement branch for data augmentation during training that is excluded during inference.
+SVD~\cite{SVD-Dictionary-neurips2021} builds upon MPSR~\cite{MPSR-eecv2020}.
 With a singular value decomposition (SVD), they decompose the backbone features $\featBackbone$ into eigenvectors with their relevance quantified by the corresponding singular values.
-The eigenvectors corresponding to the largest singular values are able to suppress certain variations (e.g., of style or texture) and are therefore used to enhance the generalization space which is used for localization.
-In contrast, the eigenvectors corresponding to the smaller singular values may encode more category-related information (e.g., the structure of objects) and are hence used to build a discrimination space.
+The eigenvectors corresponding to the largest singular values are incorporated for localization, since they are able to suppress certain variations.
+In contrast, the eigenvectors corresponding to the smaller singular values are incorporated for category discrimination since they encode category-related information.
 This discrimination space is further refined by utilizing dictionary learning~\cite{dictionary-learning-cvpr2017} to facilitate classification.
+Wu \etal~\cite{FSOD-UP-iccv2021} (FSOD-UP) adapt the few-shot learning idea of prototypes \cite{PrototypicalNetworks-NeurIPS2017, prototype-iccv2019, prototype-eccv2020} that reflect category information.
+In contrast to category-specific prototypes in dual-branch meta learning, they learn universal prototypes based on all categories in an extra branch that processes backbone features.
+These universal prototypes are invariant under different visual changes and, thus, enhance the original features from the backbone.
+After processing original and enhanced features in the RPN, this processing in an auxiliary branch is repeated for RPN features to compute the input for the ROI head.